 But there it was – a great piece kicking off ‘Columbo Goes To College’, the first episode of the show’s tenth season, debuting on 9 December 1990.

 A bit of detective work revealed that it was Ambrosia’s ‘Poor Rich Boy’, written for the Oscar-winning ‘Arthur’ soundtrack, the one headed up by Christopher Cross’s US #1 ‘Arthur’s Theme (Best That You Can Do)’.
-I’d never heard of the band before but apparently they had some big hits at the tail end of the 1970s.
+I’d never heard of the band but apparently they had some big hits at the tail end of the 1970s.

 It’s mixed refreshingly dry, with barely any reverb, and features a treacherous arrangement that separates the men from the boys.
 It’s in 2/4 but has some very odd accents (especially in that deliciously long fade).
 Try playing along.
 Where’s ‘one’?
 There’s a nice use of the ‘flatted fifth’ in the verse and also a superb vocal by…who?
 Pack or Puerta?